 By this everyone will know that you are my disciples, if you love one another.
 (John 13:35 NIV)

-Being an avid student of the Bible under the guidance of the Church and the Holy Spirit for thirty-five years, I have witnessed this process take place in many lives; through my own personal transformation, in discipling new believers, and by hearing about the spiritual journeys of others.
+Being an avid student of the Bible under the guidance of the Church and the Holy Spirit for thirty-five years, I have witnessed this process take place in many lives.
+I have personally experienced it through my own transformation.
+I have seen it in others through my mentorship of others.
+And I have heard some amazing stories through the testimonies chronicling the spiritual journeys of others.

-As Christians from every denomination and persuasion are joining together united in love and committed to pray for their towns.
-Consequently, whole cities are being transformed.
-Here is a bit of evidence proving this fact.
+Christians from every denomination and persuasion are joining together united in love and committed to pray for their towns.
+Consequently, whole cities are being transformed and here is the evidence…